Skip to main content

 LOW AVAILABILITY

-Japan remains challenging for vegetarians in December 2025.
-Hidden fish stock (dashi made from bonito/katsuobushi) appears in seemingly vegetarian dishes like miso soup, soba noodles, and tempura sauce.
-Communicate clearly using "bejitarian desu" (ベジタリアンです) and "niku to sakana wa taberemasen" (I cannot eat meat or fish).
-Tokyo, Kyoto, and Osaka offer dedicated vegetarian restaurants and shojin ryori (Buddhist temple cuisine).
-Convenience stores stock vegetarian onigiri (seaweed-wrapped rice balls) with umeboshi (pickled plum) or kelp fillings.
+Japan is still hard going for vegetarians.
+Fish stock (dashi made from bonito, or katsuobushi) turns up where you least expect it: miso soup, soba broth, even tempura dipping sauce.
+Be direct about it.
+Say "bejitarian desu" (ベジタリアンです) and "niku to sakana wa taberemasen" (I cannot eat meat or fish).
+Tokyo, Kyoto, and Osaka all have dedicated vegetarian places, plus shojin ryori, the Buddhist temple cooking.
+In a pinch, convenience stores sell vegetarian onigiri (seaweed-wrapped rice balls) filled with umeboshi (pickled plum) or kelp.

 vegan